Weight Loss Revision Surgery

-Since weight loss surgery continues to grow and evolve, we are learning that some of the operations done in the past may need to be revised or changed to help patients achieve their long-term goals.
-Patients who had a weight loss operation done in the past and have regained their weight or had significant problems or complications from their surgery may require a weight loss revision surgery.
+As weight loss surgery evolves, we are learning that some of the operations done in the past may need to be revised to help patients achieve their long-term goals.
+Patients who have had gastric band, gastric sleeve, gastric bypass surgery, duodenal switch, or other bariatric procedures done in the past and have experienced weight regain, or had significant complications, may require a revision weight loss surgery.

 Revision weight loss surgery is more difficult and carries a higher risk than the original surgery.
 For these reasons, all patients that are considering undergoing revision surgery are REQUIRED to start in our medical weight loss program.
-It is imperative that we make sure each patient has all the nutritional and behavioral knowledge to be successful after a reoperative surgery.
+It is imperative that we make sure each patient has all the nutritional and behavioral knowledge, including building healthy diet and exercise habits, to be successful after a bariatric revision surgery.

 Revision surgery is almost always performed in a minimally invasive fashion, even if the original operation was done using the ”old-fashioned” open method.
 In addition, revision weight loss surgery is often performed using the DaVinci Robot.
 The robot is an excellent way to navigate through dense scar tissues.

 In rare instances, the operation may need to be converted to open surgery if that seems the safest way to complete the revision bariatric surgery.
 It is very uncommon for us to convert to an open operation.

 How To Get Insurance To Cover Revision Bariatric Surgery

 Insurance companies will cover bariatric revision surgery if it meets certain criteria.